Stidner/api-docs/source/index.html.md

 Alternatively, we offer a <a href='https://github.com/Stidner/php-sdk' target='_blank'>PHP SDK</a> if you would like to use that to craft requests.
 In the future, we plan to offer plugins for various e-commerce platforms.

-If you have any questions/comments about anything Stidner-related, please click one of the "ask a question" links in the left-hand sidebar, and we will get back to you.
+If you have any questions/comments about anything Stidner-related, please click the "ask a question" link in the left-hand sidebar, and we will get back to you.
 Thanks!

 ## Request